Frequently Asked Questions

 Yes.
 Joining Army ROTC and becoming an officer is definitely possible for a student pursuing a two-year graduate degree, but this requires planning.
 Since a graduate student will automatically start off in the junior year of Army ROTC, certain requirements must be met even before beginning the graduate program in order to make up for the prerequisite 100 and 200-level ROTC courses.
 Students will be required to attend Cadet Initial Entry Training (CIET) to satisfy the aforementioned requirements.
-USF offers graduate programs in the schools of Management, Arts and Sciences, Nursing and Health Professions, and Education.
+USF offers graduate programs in the College of Arts and Sciences, and schools of Management, Nursing and Health Professions, and Education.

 How much money would I make as a cadet?

-You will receive up to $300 a month as a freshman, $350 as a sophomore, $450 as a junior, and $500 as a senior (up to 10 months) as a contracted cadet.
+You will receive up to $420 a month (up to 10 months) as a contracted cadet.
 If receiving a full-tuition scholarship, cadets will also receive a book purchasing allowance of $1200 a year.

 What is the difference between an officer and enlisted personnel?